Staff Profiles

 - Early and mid-Twentieth Century architecture and the architect/client relationship.

-- The present day acts and affects of inhabiting "heritage" architecture. (see Wright, in progress).
+- The present day acts and affects of inhabiting "heritage" architecture and dwelling in its intentionality.

 From my previous experience as a Teaching Fellow I also retain pedagogic interests.

-- The portability of the Higher Education learning experiences to other Key Stages.
+- The portability of the Higher Education learning experiences to other Key Stages (see Fizzywig the Pig under the research tab).

 Background and qualifications

 I was awarded my doctorate from the University of Wales Aberystwyth in 2010.
-Until 2015 I worked in Higher Education teaching before moving to research focused roles, first at the School of English Literature, Language and Linguistics and currently at the McCord Centre for Landscape.
+Until 2015 I worked in Higher Education teaching before moving to research focused roles, first at the School of English Literature, Language and Linguistics and then at the McCord Centre for Landscape, both at Newcastle University.
+I am currently a Civil Servant, undertaking research and policy advice at the Department of Environment, Food and Rural Affairs.

 Social media